xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 ### Document Revision

-As ArangoDB supports MVCC (Multiple Version Concurrency Control), documents can exist in more than one revision.
+As AvocadoDB supports MVCC (Multiple Version Concurrency Control), documents can exist in more than one revision.
 The document revision is the MVCC token used to specify a particular revision of a document (identified by its `_id`).